-Our multi-faceted approach draws upon the resources of the University of Michigan Health System, University of Michigan Medical School, University of Michigan Department of Otolaryngology-Head and Neck Surgery, and collaborations with the University of Michigan Comprehensive Cancer Center, one of several comprehensive cancer centers in the nation designated by the National Cancer Institute.
-Our research group also is part of the Stand Up To Cancer-Prostate Cancer Foundation "Dream Team" initiative that is focused on the personalized treatment of metastatic castrate-resistant prostate cancer.
+Our multi-faceted approach draws upon the resources of the University of Michigan Health System, University of Michigan Medical School, University of Michigan Department of Otolaryngology-Head and Neck Surgery, and collaborations with the University of Michigan Rogel Cancer Center, one of several comprehensive cancer centers in the nation designated by the National Cancer Institute.
+Our research group is part of the Immuno-Oncology Cancer Moonshot team that is focused on the advancement of immunotherapies in Head and Neck Cancer.
 Our collaborations extend to other institutions nationally and internationally, as well as with members of industry to help bring our research findings to practical applications by the development of new diagnostics and therapies.

 We are currently accepting applications from graduate students, medical students, residents and post-doctoral fellows.
 Please contact Dr. Brenner directly by email.